rediscovery-io/remo-python/README.md

 Remo runs on Windows, Linux, Mac or directly in Google Colab Notebooks.
 It can also be served on a private server for team collaboration, or embedded in Jupyter Notebooks.

+This repo is the open source repo for the Remo python library.

 <br/>

 <p align="center"><img width="500" src="https://i.imgur.com/47wEEob.gif"></p>